What is Text Case? A Developer's Guide to Naming Conventions

 CONSTANT_CASE: GET_USER_PROFILE

-dot.case: get.user.profileEach convention exists for a reason, and choosing the right one depends on your language, framework, and the type of identifier you're naming.
+dot.case: get.user.profileEach convention exists for a reason.
+The right choice depends on the language, framework, and identifier type.

 const firstName = "Alice";